AI claim risk phrases that carry high evidence burden

 Nine patterns that need evidence

-Risk level reflects evidence burden and wording risk — not legality, compliance status, or purchasing safety.
+Evidence burden level reflects support needed and wording risk — not legality, compliance status, or purchasing safety.

 "Fully automated""No human review needed""End-to-end automation" - Evidence needed